lzzsG/rustlings-notebook/src/functions/functions-start.md

 }

 fn continue_journey() -> String {
-    "\nYour journey continues into the dark forest. \n🌲The ancient artifact🌲still somewhere🌲out there🌲, waiting to be discovered. \n".to_string()
+    "\nYour journey continues into the dark forest. \n🌲The Ancient Artifact🌲still somewhere🌲out there🌲, waiting to be discovered. \n".to_string()
 }

 ```